memfault/interrupt/_drafts/best-of-binutils.md

 ## Other useful tools for examining ELFs

-There's a number of additional tools aside from GNU binutils which can also be used to examine binaries.
-A full discussion of them is outside the scope of this article but I've included some highlights for some of my other favorite tools below:
+There's a number of additional tools aside from GNU Binutils which I've found tremendously useful over the years.
+While a full discussion of them is outside the scope of this article (and merits a blog post of their own), I've included some of my favorite highlights here.

 ### Godbolt (aka Compiler Explorer)

 No discussion of binary inspection is complete without a shout out to Compiler Explorer.
-This is an online tool that allows you to compile snippets of code with against a ridiculous amount of different compilers.
-Even better you can then generate short urls and share links.
+This is an online tool that allows you to compile snippets of code against a ridiculous amount of different compilers.
+Even better you can create short urls and share links with friends.

 For example, [here is](https://godbolt.org/z/iqeNUv) an interesting one I was looking at recently.

 ![](/img/best-of-binutils/compiler-explorer-example.png)

 For ARMv7-M, 4 byte loads and store instructions (`ldr` and `str`, respectively) support unaligned access.
-When compiling code for space optimizations (with `-Os`), I would have expected unaligned accesses to get optimized using this instruction.
+When compiling code for space optimizations (using `-Os` CFLAG), I would have expected unaligned accesses to get optimized using this instruction.
 What I noticed is for some reason if the unaligned store is through a packed structure, the optimization does not take place.